 I’ve been there before, and I can safely say that it is the most pitiful way to live.
 If you’re reading these words and you’re in that dark place right now, then I hope that I can convince you to make a better choice.

-I don’t think that there’s anything wrong with letting a potential employer, or even a potential boyfriend/girlfriend, know all of the awesome things that you bring to the table.
+I don’t think that there’s anything wrong with letting a potential employer, or even a potential significant other, know all of the awesome things that you bring to the table.
 But as soon as you’ve done that once (or twice, at the absolute most), then you have to find the self-control–or really, the self-respect–to make like Elsa from Frozen, and let it go.

 Is there really any other choice that makes sense?